angular-schule/website-articles/blog/2019-11-angular-cli-ghpages-github-actions/README.md

 ## Getting started

 Please ensure that you've read the [prerequisites](/blog/2019-11-angular-cli-ghpages-github-actions#prerequisites) section before continuing with this section.
 We are assuming that you have a Angular app, which is pushed on Github and has `angular-cli-ghpages` added.

+### First things first

+We will need to create an Angular app and then add `angular-cli-ghpages` in it.

+If you haven't that ready, Angular Schule team has already written nice guide to get started with the same.
+I would recommend to complete [quick start](https://github.com/angular-schule/angular-cli-ghpages#-quick-start-local-development-) part and then continue to Setup Tokens.

 ### Setup Tokens